UtrechtUniversity/yoda-clienttools/README.md

 optional arguments:
   -h, --help            show this help message and exit -y {1.7,1.8,1.9}, --yoda-version {1.7,1.8,1.9}
-                        Yoda version on the server (default: 1.7) -a, --all             Show all groups (not just research and vault groups)
+                        Override Yoda version on the server -a, --all             Show all groups (not just research and vault groups)
 ```